raganwald/javascript-spessore/manuscript/markdown/mainmatter/introduction/objects.md

 The key need is to be able to have entities be independent decision-making units that respond to events from outside of themselves.
 In essence, we're describing computing units.
 Computation has, at its heart, a program and some kind of storage representing its state.
 Although impractical, each entity in a simulation could be a Turing Machine with a long tape.

-And thus when we think of "objects," we think of independent computing devices, each with their own storage representing their state.

-### the javascript state of affairs

-In JavaScript, objects have one obvious way to represent state.
-All JavaScript objects can store references to values by key.
-For example:

-    var snafu = { acronym: 'SNAFU', full: "Situation Normal, All Feduck Up" };
-    var fubar = { acronym: 'FUBAR', full: "Feduck Up Beyond All Recognition" };

-In JavaScript, an object can store any value by associating a reference to that value with a key.
-JavaScript objects are values, so you can also write:

-    var dictionary = {
-      snafu: { acronym: 'SNAFU', full: "Situation Normal, All Feduck Up" },
-      fubar: { acronym: 'FUBAR', full: "Feduck Up Beyond All Recognition" }
-    };

-JavaScript functions are values, so you can easily associate functions with keys:

-    var math = {
-      plusOne: function (number) { return number + 1; }
-      minusOne: function (number) { return number - 1; }
-    };

-While these are all technically objects, they miss the essence of objects, namely that they are not independent decision-making units with their own storage.
-Here's something a little closer to the Smalltalk notion of an object:

-    var counter = {
-      state: 0,
-      prev: function () { return --counter.state; },
-      succ: function () { return ++counter.state; }
-    };

-This object has two functions, but they are not simply values hanging off it.
-They are methods, they exist to query and modify the counter's state.
-When we write:

-    counter.succ();
-      //=> 1

-We are sending the `succ` message to the counter, and it is responding to our message with `1`.
-This is a very simple example of what we can call a "proper" object, an object that has state and methods that interact with its own state.

-In the Smalltalk ideal the only way for objects to interact with each other is through messages.
-This is not the case in JavaScript.
-In our above example, we can directly mutate the counter's state without sending it a message:

-    counter.state = 42;
-      //=> 42

-    counter.succ();
-      //=> 43

-In JavaScript, object state is not private by default.
-You have to either find a way to hide object state, or you have to employ a convention of not having objects meddle with each other's internals.

-### so what is an object?

-In summary, an object is an entity that use handlers to respond to messages.
-It maintains internal state, and its handlers are responsible for querying and/or updating its state.
-In a language like JavaScript, we reply on convention to prevent objects from meddling with each other's internal state.
+And thus when we think of "objects," we think of independent computing devices, each with their own storage representing their state: **An object is an entity that use handlers to respond to messages.
+It maintains internal state, and its handlers are responsible for querying and/or updating its state**.

+We'll have a closer look at implementing objects in Javascript a little later in this book.